What Is Workers’ Compensation Insurance?

 What are the Limits on a Workers' Compensation Insurance Policy?

 The monetary limit that is due to injured employees isn't one-size-fits-all.
-It's typically determined by the Workers' Comp board in the state the employee works in.
-A very basic policy typically has a $100,000 limit for Employer Liability Insurance.
-If you have a large staff or increased likelihood of multiple claims due to the nature of the business, it is encouraged to opt for a policy that has a higher limit (but typically higher cost).
+It's typically determined by the Workers' Compensation board in the state the employee works in.
+A very basic policy typically has a $100,000 limit.
+If you have a large staff or increased likelihood of multiple claims due to the nature of the business, it is encouraged to opt for a workers compensation policy that has a higher limit (but typically higher cost).

 How can I Reduce my Worker’s Compensation Premium?

-Business Owners can begin the process of trying to lower your worker’s compensation premium by developing a risk management program for your business.
-Starting out, utilize the risk management staff at your carrier, the company which issues your worker’s compensation insurance.
+As a business owner, you can begin the process of trying to lower your worker’s compensation premium by developing a risk management program for your business.
+Starting out, utilize the risk management staff at your insurance company.
 As you grow, consider adding this task to an employee at your company.

 At some point, you may consider hiring a professional risk manager for your business.
 Developing a risk management program means adding a safety program.
 Implementing a safety program and developing a procedure manual as part of the risk management process can help reduce premiums.